Ned Scott: Later commercial work

 While awaiting film assignments, Scott filled his spare time with commercial work.
 His chief client was the Gantner & Mattern Co. of San Francisco, manufacturer of swim wear, sports wear and sweaters.
 His association with the clothing company lasted from 1937 through 1942 and consisted of creating photographs showcasing their products in realistic settings using both male and female models.
 Gantner and Mattern produced advertising products using these photographs, and national ads were placed in Vogue, Mademoiselle and Life magazines.
 Of particular note was their most popular line of male swimwear called WIKIES (no relation to this platform) which figured prominently in Scott's photography of male models.

 Auctions

 Since Scott never printed for the market, few of his personal prints can be found for sale.
-Most of the material in the auction circuit is from his Hollywood years, and these items are 8 x 10 prints on resin coated paper (RC) which were made by the photographic studios for promotional or film creation purposes.
+Most of the material in the auction circuit is from his Hollywood years, and these items are "publicity stills," 8 x 10 prints on single-weight glossy photographic paper.
 Much more significant are the few auctions of his vintage personal prints which have occurred in the last 15 years.
 Notable here are two Redes platinum prints which Sotheby's auctioned in 1999, one platinum originating from Clara B. DeMille, and 43 original Redes prints from the Gunther von Fritsch estate.